michaelsousajr/fileoperator/README.md

 ## About

 `fileoperator` is an all-in-one Python utility package designed to simplify and streamline a wide range of file operations.
 This package offers comprehensive solutions for file handling, including encryption, compression, file manipulation, and much more.
-Whether you're dealing with legacy code or need an efficient way to handle complex file operations, `fileops` is your go-to library.
+Whether you're dealing with legacy code or need an efficient way to handle complex file operations, `fileoperator` is your go-to library.

 ## Features